 RHS Level 2 Reading List (Units 1 & 2): Essential & Recommended Books for Exam Success

-Use this list to prioritise your reading for the RHS Level 2 Certificate in the Principles of Plant Growth & Development (Units 1 and 2).
+Use this reading list to prioritise your reading for the RHS Level 2 Certificate in the Principles of Plant Growth & Development (Units 1 and 2).

 Garden Learners Tutor Note: This RHS Level 2 reading list focuses on the books that most directly support exam success for Units 1 and 2.